-Roland Garros 2018 will take place from May 28th to June 4th in Paris.
+Roland Garros 2018 will take place from May 27th to June 10th in Paris.
 This tennis tournament is the top sport event in the City of Lights and one of the most prestigious in the world.
 Held in the fancy Bois de Boulogne on the edge of the city and named after the French aviator Roland Garros, it is the premier clay court tennis championship in the world.
-As Rafael Nadal beat Stan Wawrinka 6-2, 6-3, 6-1 in June 11th 2017 Roland Garros men's final, his quest for a 10th title became reality.
+As Rafael Nadal beat Stan Wawrinka 6-2, 6-3, 6-1 on June 11th 2017 Roland Garros men's final, his quest for a 10th title became reality.
 No other men’s tennis player had won more than seven titles of the same Grand Slam event.
 2019 dates to be announced.
 Sports in Paris.

 The Roland Garros Championships in Paris are the premier clay court tennis tournament.
 This prestigious event is also the second of the four Grand Slam tournaments.
 The slow playing surface makes it very demanding.

 The tournament is the most exciting sport event in the city.
 Raphael Nadal has won the Roland Garros tournament an amazing ten times.
 List of winners in the last years:

 2017: Rafael Nadal (Spain).
 2018: Rafael Nadal (Spain).

-Roalnd Garros does not have its own metro station.
+Roland Garros does not have its own metro stop.

-The closest metro station, Porte d'Auteuil, is a 10' walk from the stadium.
-The Michel-Ange Auteuil and Michel-Ange Molitor stations on line 9 are also feasible for good walkers.
+The closest metro stop, Porte d'Auteuil, is a 10' walk from the stadium.
+The Michel-Ange Auteuil and Michel-Ange Molitor stops on line 9 are also feasible for good walkers.

 Free shuttles are available during the tournament.
 Download and print the detailed transport map with all the various metro, bus, shuttle options.